webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **as of Functions 2.x** **all functions** in a function app must be authored in the **same language**.
   - ![function auth level](img/function_auth_level.PNG)
 - **Function Triggers and Bindings**
-  - **identities**: RBAC assigned roles are used to connect the services.
   - **Trigger**: event that starts the function. functions can only have **one trigger**.
-    - trigger calls the function with parameters(bindings. declarative connection to service). the function runs, and outputs data to service(binding).
+    - trigger calls the function with parameters(input/output bindings).
-    - multiple Azure services can trigger an event (e.g. HTTP request, scheduled, Blob and Queue Storage, Cosmos DB, and Event Grid).
+    - multiple Azure services can trigger an event. (e.g. HTTP request, scheduled, Blob and Queue Storage, Cosmos DB, and Event Grid).
-    - triggers simplify functions by abstracting hardcoding to services.
-    - **Parameter**: In Azure Functions, **triggers are defined by function parameters**.
+    - **Parameter**: Azure Functions **are passed function parameters**.
       - (e.g. When you create an Event Grid triggered function, you'll have a parameter of type **EventGridEvent** in the **Run method**.
 This parameter is decorated with an attribute (like **EventGridTrigger**) to specify that the function should be triggered by events from Azure Event Grid.)
   - **Bindings**: **optional**. must be **registered**. can have multiple input/output bindings.
     - <https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=isolated-process%2Cpython-v2&pivots=programming-language-csharp#supported-bindings>